About | Forever Redwood

 Raul D. Hernandez founded OGA in 1995 by purchasing 41 acres of logged forestland to focus on "hands-on" restoration.
 He incorporated OGA in 1999, serves as its CEO and wrote the manual "Old-Growth Again, Restoring Logged Forests One Tree At a Time.
 Raul spent years in management positions with the Miami Herald Publishing Company before moving to Northern California to become vice-president of Urban Renaissance, Inc., an inner-city low-income housing redevelopment firm (1988 to 1993).
 Raul studied forestry and ecological issues exhaustively and accumulated a wealth of "hands-on" experience in forest restoration.
 He has a Bachelor's Degree in Business Administration from Florida International University (Miami, Fl).
 Raul has a 25-year-old daughter, Sky Alexandria, a 10-year-old son, Raul Angel, an 8-year-old daughter, Norma Mia and a 7-year old unexpected surprise, Santiago Rio.
 He spends his time between the Redwood forests of Annapolis, CA and our wood working shop in Ensenada, Baja California.

-Warren Linney has been a board member and Senior VP since 2001.
-He has been instrumental in helping OGA maintain a steady annual growth rate the past four years.
-Warren is also Chairman of the nonprofit World Stewardship Institute (WSI).
+Warren Linney has been a board member and Senior VP of Forever Redwood since 2001. helping to maintain a steady annual growth rate.
+For the past 20 years Forever Redwood has restored 500 acres of a 1950's era clear cut Redwood forest in Sonoma County.
+This has proven that forests can go return to old growth and sequester the most CO2 per acre in the world.
+Warren is also the Founder of the nonprofit World Stewardship Institute (WSI).
 WSI works nationwide to raise consciousness around restoration forestry and build alliances with churches and businesses on environmental issues.
 WSI is also working to create land entitlement for the Shipibo Amazon tribe in Peru.
 WSI played a role in protecting the Headwaters Redwood forest in 1999.
-Warren was CEO of Cellular One of Western Illinois and Wireless Plus, Inc. prior to joining OGA.
-He is currently working to reverse climate change by forming a technical council to evaluate and test methods of removing CO2 from the air and oceans.
-He has three lovely daughters, and his eldest, Eileen, is getting married this summer.
+He is currently working to reverse climate change by co-founding the Alameda Climate Restoration Circle, in partnership with the Healthy Climate Alliance to evaluate and fund methods of removing CO2 from the air and oceans.

 Frank Marrero joined Raul at the beginning of OGA's venture.
 Like the blind leading the blind, Frank and Raul together designed and built a cabin and barn while experimenting with various forest-regenerating techniques.
 Frank has developed all of OGA's off-the-grid systems.
 He has worked thousands of hours in the woods and is an indispensable source of creativity and foolishness.
 Frank is a public school teacher in the San Francisco Bay area.
 A veteran of inner-city trenches as well as privileged schools, Frank has been developing curricula to nurture and develop affective strengths (including character education, emotional fluency, moral values, and self-awareness) for a quarter century.
 His works have been lauded with superlatives by scholars, educators, parents, and children.
 He holds a Masters in the Arts of Teaching, and also teaches in the Department of Religion and Philosophy at John F. Kennedy University.
 See www.FrankMarrero.com for his writings in these areas.
 Frank is also the author of Lincoln Beachey: The Man Who Owned the Sky, the definitive biography of the Forgotten Father of Aerobatics.
 Frank and his (master-teacher) wife Julia are the proud parents of two bright children: 20-year-old Salem and 16-year-old Ella.